Powerful earthquake strikes southwest Mexico - KESQ

 By Samantha Beech and Rafael Romo, CNN

-A powerful earthquake struck the southwest of Mexico late Tuesday, causing widespread shaking as far away as Mexico City but limited damage.
+A powerful earthquake struck the southwest of Mexico late Tuesday, causing widespread shaking as far away as Mexico City and killing at least one person.

+The lone fatality reported was a 19-year-old man named Eliodoro Hurtado, who died in the Mexican state of Guerrero.

-Mayor Claudia Sheinbaum said on her Twitter account that there were no initial reports of major damage in the capital, which is about 231 miles (372 kilometers) from the epicenter.
-Sheinbaum said that many people had lost electricity and authorities were working to restore power.
-The city’s metro service said in a statement that train service has been resumed after it conducted a protocol review due to the quake.
+Mayor Claudia Sheinbaum said there were no initial reports of major damage in the capital, which is about 231 miles (372 kilometers) from the epicenter.
+In a post on social media, Sheinbaum said that many people had lost electricity and authorities were working to restore power.
+The city’s metro service said in a statement that train services had been resumed following a safety review.

-The National Oceanic and Atmospheric Administration initially issued a tsunami warning after the quake, but it has since been called off.
+Around 1.6 million customers were estimated to be without electricity in Mexico City and throughout four states, the country’s state-owned utility service, Federal Electricity Commission (CFE) said in a statement.
+CFE said it was working to restore power to the impacted regions.

 Earthquakes are not uncommon in Mexico because of its location at the edge of the North American tectonic plate.
 Two major quakes struck the country in September 2017, and on September 19, 1985, a magnitude-8.0 temblor killed an estimated 9,500 people in and around Mexico City.
 That quake left a huge scar on the city, resulting in changes in building codes and greater protections against earthquakes.

-President Andres Manuel Lopez Obrador said there was no “significant damage” in Guerrero state, where the epicenter is located.
+President Andres Manuel Lopez Obrador said there was no “significant damage” in Guerrero state, where Tuesday’s epicenter is located.

 While serious damage has not yet been reported from the epicenter, Lopez Obrador said authorities did receive reports of falling rocks.